 A preliminary hearing is a proceeding held in the District Court to determine if probable cause exists to charge you with a crime.
-You are not allowed to testify or to offer evidence at the hearing, but you have the right How and when should I plan an appeal? to hear the evidence against you and to cross examine the state's witness.
+You are not allowed to testify or to offer evidence at the hearing, but you have the right to hear the evidence against you and to cross examine the state's witness.
 If the court finds no probable cause, charges may be dismissed.
 (However, the state's attorney may refile charges later.)